MediaMath/screenshooter/README.md

 pip install pytest
 ```

+**NOTE:** Alter the config.py file so that Screenshooter can find the correct directory in your file system and allow the tests to run

 ####Some general rules of thumb:
 - All images are stored in a multi-dimensional dictionary of the format:
 ```python